-Northwest Building Salvage Network: https://www.nbsnseattle.org/ Habitat for humanity Restores: https://www.habitat.org/restores Washington Materials Marketplace: https://washington.materialsmarketplace.org/ RE-USE Consulting: https://reuseconsulting.com/home-page Sustainable Northwest Wood: https://www.snwwood.com/ Pioneer Millworks: https://pioneermillworks.com/ 5-21: Use urban or forest-salvaged lumber, minimum 250 board feet Responsible Party: Architect, General Contractor Intent: This credit applies to new wood recovered from urban or forest salvage operators.
+Points Breakdown: 2 points per material or product, 12 points maximum.
+When Verified: Review of product documentation and visually verified during intermediate construction and final inspections.
+5-18: Use urban or forest-salvaged wood products, minimum 200 square feet per unit Responsible Party: Architect, General Contractor Intent: This credit applies to new wood recovered from urban or forest salvage operators.
 Many wood suppliers offer new wood products that are made from wood salvaged from urban or forest resources.
 This credit does not apply to burning, chipping, or mulching salvaged materials.
 Urban salvage refers to trees removed from urban parks, campgrounds, and recreation areas, possibly disease damaged or considered a hazard.
-Other sources include trees removed from construction sites for clearing and grading, see Credit 5-13.
+Other sources include trees removed from construction sites for clearing and grading, see Credit 5-12.
 Forest salvage refers to trees recovered from forest restoration projects or removed from forestland to make way for roads, campgrounds, or utility lines.
 It may also refer to hazardous trees removed from campgrounds.
 Instead of being chipped or used as firewood, these trees are sent to a mill and processed into flooring, trim, and other finish materials.
 Identify trees from the natural resources inventory that can be harvested from site clearing and can be reused in landscaping or milled into wood products for use in the new building, see Credits 2-6 and 2-7.
 Removing trees from a site to achieve the points for this credit is not intended.
 Only salvaged trees that were originally planned for removal are applicable, see Section 2 Protect Site's Natural Features Credits.

-Performance Requirement: Points are awarded for a minimum of 250 board feet of urban or forest-salvaged lumber sourced from the site or another urban or forest site.
+Performance Requirement: Points are awarded for a minimum of 200 square feet of urban or forest-salvaged wood sourced from the site or another urban or forest site.
 Finished wood products that incorporate or are re-milled from forest-salvaged lumber that are not already covered by other Material Efficiency credits may be counted here.
 Also applicable are trees species that are removed to restore habitat (e.g., invasive Juniper).

-Points: 3 points

-When Verified: Review of natural resources inventory, product documentation or receipt of sale and visually verified at final inspection.
+Points: 3 points When Verified: Review of natural resources inventory, product documentation or receipt of sale and visually verified at final inspection.

-Cross Reference: 2-6, 2-7, 5-13, 5-19
+Cross Reference: 2-6, 2-7, 5-12, 5-17 Resources:

-Resources: